4Gives/splitmo-api-docs/docs/Payments/CheckoutAPI.md

 :::

 ## How to start integrating your website to Splitmo Checkout API?
 Generate Checkout link through Splitmo API.
 The API uses [Basic Authentication](https://www.rfc-editor.org/rfc/rfc7617), follow the steps below to get started.
+Splitmo Dashboard will provide public key and secret key as username and password for Basic Authentication.

 ### Step 1 - Create a Splitmo API Key
 Create authentication key by going to your Splitmo Merchant Dashboard Settings